 Many schools put out a list of required supplies and sometimes these mention what the school provides (less and less these days), so don’t duplicate spending.
 It’s useful for planning a budget, but check with your students’ teachers too to make sure the list matches up and doesn’t include “recommended” (i.e., not really necessary) items, or items specific to classes your child isn’t taking.

+Most sites will send you special deals if you sign up for alerts or even like their Facebook page.
 Look for deals at department and big-box stores and figure out your shopping strategy.
-You may be able to save some time and gas by bringing the ads to stores that price-match their competitors.
+You may be able to get additional savings by asking your favorite stores to price-match their competitors.

 4. Check prices online.